Baseball (drinking game)

-Baseball is a drinking game in which players shoot a ping-pong ball across a table with the intent of landing the ball in one of several cups of beer on the other end, doing so in a way combining beer pong and flip cup.
+Baseball is an American drinking game in which players shoot a quarter or another coin across a table with the intent of landing the ball in one of several cups of beer on the other end.
+Gameplay combines elements of beer pong and flip cup.
 The game typically consists of two teams of even numbers, one on each side of a table, and four cups set up on each side.
 The cups are lined up in a straight line representing the bases with the last cup at the edge of the table.

 When a ball lands in a cup, the defending team must consume all of the beer inside that cup and all the cups below it, e.g. if the third cup is hit (a triple), the third, second and first cup are consumed.
 The cups are filled according to their position on the table.
 The cup closest to the opposing team is 1/4 full, the second cup is 1/2 full, the third cup is 3/4 full and the final cup nearest the edge is full.
 It is also common to have a glass of water with the purpose of cleaning the ball between throws.
 After consumption the cup is refilled to the appropriate level and placed back on the table.

 The game consists of nine innings in which each team gets to "bat." if a ball is thrown and does not hit or land in a cup this is an out.
 Each team gets three outs per inning.
 The team with the greatest score after nine innings is considered the winner.
 Variation: the game can be played using "little league" rules in which the game is over after six innings.
 Variation: if a ball is thrown and hits a cup it may be caught by "fielders" prior to touching the table or floor for an out.